craigduncanlab/shelf/README.md

 ## Bookshelf view key commands:

-CMD-O: open a new bookshelf file (.md)
+CMD-O: Open a new bookshelf file (.md)

+CMD-N: Put a new book on bookshelf.

+CMD-C: Copy selected Book to clipboard.

+DELETE: Delete currently selected book.

+CMD-V: Paste clipboard as New Book to bookshelf.

+CMD-S: Save bookshelf data (to current file).
+This saves all book positions on shelf, and text file is written in shelved order.

+CMD-W: Clear the bookshelf from memory (Close).

+## View options

 CMD-I: Inspect a book's metadata

-CMD-S: Save bookshelf data (to current file).
-This saves book position on shelf.

-CMD-W: Clear the bookshelf.

-CMD-N: New book on bookshelf.

-DELETE: Delete currently selected book.

-SPACE: Open Book's HTML preview (and close it).
+SPACE: Open Book's HTML text preview (press SPACE again to close it).

 # Book Inspector